Watch live video feed from AUB's campus

 AUB's campus is well known in Beirut and its suburbs, any taxi driver can take you to the University.

 Lebanon enjoys a Mediterranean climate, and for eight months of the year, light clothes may be worn.
 The winter rainy season from November to March, however, is at times damp and cold.
 Although most Beirut buildings are equipped with heaters, warm clothing is recommended for the winter months.
 The average annual rainfall of 86 cm (34 inches) comes chiefly in the winter when the temperature may drop to 10 degrees Celsius (50 degrees Fahrenheit).
 Except for this rainy season, the weather in Beirut is delightful.

 Check the 360 campus virtual tour

 The corniche parking, located next to the Suliman S. Olayan School of Business building, is open to assist AUB students ONLY by providing parking services.
 The opening hours are from 7:00 am till 11:00 pm.
 Payment is done at the entrance.
 Students can also park their cars in private parkings on Bliss Street or in Hamra area.
-Hourly paid parking is also available on all streets surrounding AUB campus.
+Parking is also available on all streets surrounding AUB campus.

 Visitors can park their cars in private parkings on Bliss Street or in Hamra area.

-Hourly paid parking is also available on all streets surrounding AUB campus.
+Parking is also available on all streets surrounding AUB campus.

 For faculty and staff: